 (The original ConcealedCarry.com report, which includes many interesting charts, is found here.)

 While counterintuitive to some, this study is not surprising.
-It has long been shown that there simply is no correlation between stricter gun-control laws and lower murder rates; in fact, as president of the Crime Prevention Research Center John R. Lott, Jr. has put it, it appears that more guns equals less crime.
+It has long been shown that there simply is no correlation between stricter gun-control laws and lower murder rates, as president of the Crime Prevention Research Center John R. Lott, Jr. has put it, it appears that more guns equals less crime.
 Just consider the following little-known facts:

 • While often portrayed as a Wild West of murder and mayhem, the United States ranks only 83rd among the world’s nations in intentional homicide rate, according to Index Mundi.